upman/gchat-copy/README.md

 ## Firefox

-Install this forked tampermonkey script: https://greasyfork.org/en/scripts/400283-copy-gchat-link
+Install `tampermonkey.js` on your tampermonkey firefox plugin